 To develop the ability to understand and respond to complex situations and global societal challenges through the lens of interactive media.

-To provide an understanding of the theoretical and conceptual positioning of Critical Design as it relates to technological, political, economic and social contexts.
+To provide an understanding of the theoretical and conceptual positioning of Speculative Design as it relates to technological, political, economic and social contexts.

 To develop an awareness of the potential and roles for interactive media in critical and speculative design contexts.